arejoh/pls/README.md

 Once the dependencies are met you may run `bin/init` to install other dependencies and perform the initial build.

+You should now have a Pattern Lab environment with Grunt integration and a styleguide containing the base styles of a UiB theme.

+## How to use

+To start working on the styleguide run `grunt dev` in the root folder of your styleguide.
+This will start the browsersync and watch tasks in grunt.
+If you are on a mac the style guide will open in your default browser.
+The terminal will give you urls for connecting, both local and external.
+This may be useful as you can connect any device to your local copy of the style guide.

+If you want to make changes to a style in the styleguide, you locate the corresponding file in the source directory, edit the file, save and the changes will be injected into all connected browsers.

 ## Pattern Lab

 Information about Pattern Lab can be found at: